thyttan/EspruinoDocs/info/Gadgetbridge.md

 Gadgetbridge with a Bangle.js can broadcast intents and start activities.
 Targeting of services is not yet implemented.

 The following type of information can be supplied for intents: target, action, category, package, class, mimetype, data, extra and flags.
 Values to pass with the target key are "broadcastreceiver", "activity" or "service".
 Intents will default to being broadcast if no target is specified.
-Available flags are listed in the [Android API Reference Intents page](https://developer.android.com/reference/android/content/Intent#setFlags(int)).
+Available flags are listed in the [Android API Reference Intents page](https://developer.android.com/reference/android/content/Intent#setFlags(int)), you can also find the *standard categories* and more browsing this page.

 Template for initiating an intent from a Bangle.js app:

 ```
-Bluetooth.println(JSON.stringify({t:"intent", target:"", action:"", category:"", package:"", class:"", mimetype:"", data:"", extra:{someKey:"someValueOrString",...}, flags:["flag1","flag2","flag3",...]}));
+Bluetooth.println(JSON.stringify({t:"intent", target:"", action:"", categories:["category1","category2",...], package:"", class:"", mimetype:"", data:"", extra:{someKey:"someValueOrString",...}, flags:["flag1","flag2","flag3",...]}));
 ```

 Key/value-pairs can be omitted if they are not needed.